kartik-212004/Social-media/README.md

 ## 👥 Contributing

-We welcome contributions to SocialConnect! 🚀
+We welcome contributions to socialmedia! 🚀

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/amazing-feature`